-Our school website has a Power point presentation explaining the Key stage 4 Pathway Curriculum as well as Power points for each of the Pathway subjects, Youth award scheme and Forest school.
+Our school website has a PowerPoint presentation explaining the Key Stage 4 Pathway Curriculum as well as PowerPoints for each of the Pathway subjects and Youth award scheme.

-Please read through the booklet and look at the power points.
+Please read through the booklet and look at the PowerPoints.

 Pupils will also be shown these in school.